The Way to a Verri Organized Office: Tenet 2

 Clutter breeds clutter.

-The best way to combat it is by remembering that everything must have a home.
-A logical home that makes sense for the functioning of the space.
-This is especially pertinent in an office, where you are running a household and managing/juggling so much.
-Instead of making the office a dumping ground for piles of clutter, give everything from permission slips to mail, bills to investments an appropriate place to live – so you can find them again, when you need them, without stress and frustration.
-And reduce the tendency towards clutter.
+Instead of making the office a dumping ground for piles of clutter, give everything from permission slips to mail, bills to investments an appropriate place to live – so you can find them again, when you need them, without stress and frustration — and in the process reduce the tendency towards clutter.

 1.Do I need to refer to this again – soon?